wp-plugins/portfolio-wp/readme.txt

 * Custom CSS & JS

 Live previews & GOLD packages are available [here](http://portfoliopluginwp.com).

-If you have a question, don't hesitate and contact us [here](support@portfoliopluginwp.com).
+If you have a question, don't hesitate and contact us here 'support@portfoliopluginwp.com'.

 == Installation ==